eddwatts/luci-app-parental-privacy-vlan/README.md

 - Wired isolation is optional: assign physical LAN ports to the kids network from the dashboard or wizard; unassigned ports remain on your main network
 - A persistent warning banner appears in the dashboard and wizard when bridge mode is active

+**Single-NAT**
+The WAN zone handles masquerade for all traffic; the kids zone never double-NATs, ensuring consoles achieve NAT Type 2 (Moderate) or better.

+### DNS & Content Filtering
+- DNS Interception: Unlike standard setups that rely on DHCP options, this project uses firewall DNAT rules to intercept all DNS queries (TCP/UDP 53) for both IPv4 and IPv6.
+This forces all requests through a local, filtered dnsmasq instance even if a device has manual DNS settings.
+- Local Filtering Instance: Uses a dedicated dnsmasq configuration directory (/etc/dnsmasq.kids.d) to apply local overrides and blocklists before forwarding to family-safe upstreams like Cloudflare Families or OpenDNS.
+- SafeSearch Enforcement: Forces SafeSearch on Google, Bing, YouTube (Moderate or Strict), DuckDuckGo, Brave, and Pixabay via local dnsmasq CNAME and address records.
+- DoH & DoT Blocking: Prevents browsers and apps from bypassing filters via encrypted DNS-over-HTTPS (Port 443) or DNS-over-TLS (Port 853) using nftables to block known provider IPs.
+- App & VPN Blocking: Includes built-in toggles to block undesirable apps like TikTok and Snapchat, as well as common VPN protocols (OpenVPN, WireGuard, IPSec) to ensure the network boundary is respected.

 ### Wireless

 - Creates VAPs on all detected bands: 2.4 GHz (WPA2), 5 GHz (WPA2), and 6 GHz (WPA3/SAE) — all sharing the same SSID and key